E3 Hiring Veterans Is a Smart Investment

 Add Veterans to the E3 Technical Assistance Team

 If you need to expand or train your existing E3 technical assistance team, consider adding skilled veterans to the team.
 Many veterans share the same skill sets as E3 technical assistance providers, but they need specific training to conduct assessments.
-VETNET Exit and the resources below can help you match skilled veterans to your E3 team.
+VETNET and the resources below can help you match skilled veterans to your E3 team.

 The U.S. Department of Veterans Affairs has teamed up with the Department of Labor to give veterans career advice, résumé assistance, and access to employers who want to hire Veterans and military spouses.